pymupdf/PyMuPDF/docs/page.rst

       .. note::

-         * Be aware that :meth:`Page.getImageList` may contain "dead" entries, i.e. images **not displayed** by this page (some PDFs contain a central list of all images, to save specification effort on the page level).
+         * Be aware that :meth:`Page.get_images` may contain "dead" entries, i.e. images **not displayed** by this page (some PDFs contain a central list of all images, to save specification effort on the page level).
 In this case an infinite rectangle is returned.

    .. index::
-      pair: matrix; getSVGimage
+      pair: matrix; get_svg_image

-   .. method:: getSVGimage(matrix=fitz.Identity, text_as_path=True)
+   .. method:: get_svg_image(matrix=fitz.Identity, text_as_path=True)

       Create an SVG image from the page.
 Only full page images are currently supported.